What is NIL Income Tax Return?

 (Individuals, Partnership Firm)

-As discussed above, NIL Return is same as other Income Tax Return.
+Now the question is how to file nil return in income tax.
+As discussed above, NIL Income Tax Return is same as other Income Tax Return.
 Thus, the process of filing NIL Return online is the same as filing regular Income Tax Returns Online.

 One can easily file his Income Tax Return Online by following under-mentioned steps-